 The State Regent introduced Miss Kinsley Belew, State President, Georgia State Society Children of the American Revolution.
 Miss Belew shared information on her project which was to assist in buying playground equipment for KDS School.

-The DAR schools were represented by Mrs. Bobbie Brown, Chairman of the Board, Kate Duncan Smith School, and Mrs. Linda Chastain, Director of Resources, Tamassee instructions for the meeting.
+The DAR schools were represented by Mrs. Bobbie Brown, Chairman of the Board, Kate Duncan Smith School, and Mrs. Linda Chastain, Director of Resources, Tamassee

 DAR School.